For proactive professionals

 What if my company already does 360s?

 Company 360s are usually annual, surface-level, and designed for HR.
-This is different: it will survey more people and go deeper.
-This is your chance to take ownership of your own development.
+This is different: it surveys more people and goes deeper.
+It complements the company process and gives your manager even richer context for your development conversations.

 How is this different from just asking for feedback myself?